correabuscar/dmentaLnx/README.md

  If you're wondering why CC0 might be preferred?
 Who knows: https://github.com/FailMan3D/shsls-spacecraft/blob/7cff5b4b6405f242749e8787e595d463dbbd67a2/LICENSE.note Also see the previous link(on the why).

 I also added CC0 (in the file LICENSE) which should be the same thing(=public domain)!
 So for those who have a problem with Unlicense, they can pick CC0.
 Assume this is released under both(or either) - the result is the same: public domain!
 So pick the one you're confortable with and assume this is released under it.
 There!
 Free enough??! ;-) Have fun!

+Actually, for even more freedom, I'm releasing this also under the terms of the MIT License and/or the Apache License 2.0
+TODO/FIXME: contributing needs changing due to this ^

 ## Contributing